-3D printing in industrial automation is used primarily to make tools for production lines.
+3D printing in industrial automation is primarily the production of tools for production lines.
 Among them are, among others, precisely adapted to the needs of a given line, grippers and positioning elements that significantly optimize all work.
-Instrumentation printed in 3D does not require any further processing, such as grinding or polishing.
-Furthermore, in 3D printing, the creation of individual elements takes little time and allows you to produce individual elements at a low price.
+Instrumentation printed in 3D does not require further processing, e.g. grinding or polishing.
+Importantly, in 3D printing, creating individual elements takes little time and allows you to produce individual elements at a low price.

-3D printing also allows you to create a production line for a product that you do not have yet.
-Thanks to a prototype made using 3D printing, production lines can be adapted, dimensions can be verified and corrections to the design made even before production starts.
+3D printing is also an opportunity to create a production line tailored to a product that does not yet exist.
+Thanks to the prototype implemented in 3D, we can adjust the production lines, verify the dimensions and make corrections to the design - even before starting production.

 Among the 3D filaments used are those that have high temperature resistance (PC-ABS-47), but also dispersing electrostatic charges (PET-G-32-ESD).
 Two heads in an industrial 3D printer Factory 2.0 Production System is a solution that allows you to create the most complex shapes using the main and supporting material.

 As a direct user of Factory 2.0 I can say that I am satisfied with the quality of prints, user-friendly software and the user interface.
 A large working area of 500 x 500 mm is available, excellent cooperation and assistance in the start-up phase and gaining experience in 3D printing technology.

 Using the OMNI3D Printroom services significantly speeds up the work of our R&D team.
 Parts printed on Factory 2.0 meet our requirements - both in terms of component strength, dimensional accuracy and time of order completion

 A solid business partner, which is undoubtedly OMNI3D, has allowed us to make a fully functional model of a new product.
 Speed of action and accuracy of performance is at the highest level.